Artificial Intelligence Clones: Main Results

 \subsubsection{Human-AI Integrated Search}

 One might consider using the AI platform to identify $m$ potential candidates, whom Subject then meets in person.
-This is unlikely to substantially improve Subject's payoffs beyond what Subject can achieve by searching over $m$ indivudals.
-The reason is as follows: In the proof of Theorem \ref{thm:2}, I showed that (for large $k$) the best match on the AI platform is similar in distribution to a draw from a uniform distribution over the unit ball.
+This is unlikely to substantially improve Subject's payoffs beyond what Subject can achieve by searching over $m$ individuals.
+The logic is as follows: In the proof of Theorem \ref{thm:2}, I showed that (for large $k$) the best match on the AI platform is similar in distribution to a draw from a uniform distribution over the unit ball.
 By extension, I conjecture that (for large $k$) the joint distribution of the $m$ best matches on the AI platform converges to that of $m$ draws from a uniform distribution over the unit ball.
-If this holds, two conclusions follow.
-First, for any fixed platform entry cost, Subject optimally chooses not to enter when $k$ is sufficiently large.
-Moreover, again for large $k$, Subject prefers searching over $m+1$ people in person rather than selecting from $m$ people sourced from the AI platform.
+This would mean that for large $k$, Subject prefers searching over $m+1$ people in person rather than selecting from $m$ people sourced from the AI platform.